QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

-Many questions about the intrinsic non-perturbative properties of quantum gravity find natural answers within our framework — for example, the factorization puzzle related to wormhole contributions, and the quantum chaos associated with scattering in black hole backgrounds.
+Many questions about the intrinsic non-perturbative properties of quantum gravity find natural answers within our framework: for example, the factorization puzzle related to wormhole contributions, and the quantum chaos associated with scattering in black hole backgrounds.
+In particular, the slab kernel, determined by topological data, is universal and acts identically whether the topological boundary encodes an individual CFT or an ensemble average: the ensemble-versus-individual question at the heart of the wormhole discussions is thereby pushed one layer deeper into the sandwich, residing entirely in the state $|\Psi(\mathcal{B})\rangle$.

-Meanwhile, it is well known that SymTFT is supposed to be a topological theory and that $\langle \Omega|$, the non-topological boundary condition of the sandwich, carries most of the dynamical information of the QFT.
-At first glance, this appears to contradict the AdS/CFT correspondence, where the bulk is expected to capture the dynamical information of the boundary CFT.
-However, explicit constructions of the sandwich for 2D rational CFTs and Liouville theory \cite{Chen:2022wvy, Cheng:2023kxh, Chen:2024unp} reveal that the complexity of the bulk depends crucially on the amount of symmetry encoded within it.
+Meanwhile, it is well known that the SymTFT is a topological theory, and that in familiar examples the dynamical data of the QFT is carried by $\langle \Omega|$, the non-topological boundary condition of the sandwich: for the Ising CFT with its $\mathbb{Z}_2$ SymTFT, the toric code, distinct conformal primaries carrying the same $\mathbb{Z}_2$ charge are packaged together inside $\langle\Omega|$.\footnote{The same theory also illustrates the maximal case: taking the SymTFT to be the Turaev-Viro TQFT based on the full Ising fusion category, so that the non-invertible Kramers-Wannier duality line is made explicit alongside the $\mathbb{Z}_2$ line, renders the physical boundary purely kinematical, built from the $c=1/2$ conformal blocks alone; see Sec.~\ref{dynamicskinematics}.} At first glance, this appears to contradict the AdS/CFT correspondence, where the bulk is expected to capture the dynamical information of the boundary CFT.
+However, explicit constructions of the sandwich for 2D rational CFTs and Liouville theory \cite{Chen:2022wvy, Cheng:2023kxh, Chen:2024unp} reveal that the division of data between the two boundaries depends crucially on the amount of symmetry encoded in the bulk.
 As the bulk encodes a larger share of boundary theory symmetries, the complexity of $\langle \Omega|$ decreases.
-When the bulk fully captures all the topological symmetries of the CFT, the boundary condition descends into a collection of conformal blocks that are purely kinematical, determined by representation theory.
+When the bulk fully captures all the topological symmetries of the CFT, the boundary condition descends into a collection of conformal blocks that are purely \textit{kinematical}, determined by representation theory; \textit{every} theory-specific datum (the modular invariant spectrum and the OPE coefficients) then resides in $|\Psi(\mathcal{B})\rangle$, attached to the bulk.
+This is the quantitative sense, anticipated above, in which the kinematical separation of topological holography upgrades to a duality in the maximal case; we spell it out in Sec.~\ref{dynamicskinematics}.

-In the examples we study explicitly in this paper, ranging from rational CFT and the Liouville theory, the corresponding holographic duals preserving the symmetries are topological.
-However, in more general cases where the symmetries involve an infinite and perhaps even continuous spectrum of charges, the bulk ``SymTFT'' may no longer remain {\it topological}.
-See for example \cite{Apruzzi:2024htg}.\footnote{As we will see, our construction of the bulk and the topological boundary comes from the OPE coefficients of the theory, which captures \textit{all} the dynamical information when we use the chiral algebra (Virasoro algebra) of the CFT.
-Thus, we think it is unlikely that it only captures a topological subsector of the theory}.
-Perhaps SymTFT is more generally ``SymFT''.